GLOBAL MARKETS-Stocks slide, dollar firm as further monetary tightening seen

 "The market is expecting a slowdown, earnings are coming down, but the market is looking out to an up year in 2024," he said.
 "This is not an economy is that is going to implode right away."

-The Fed may need to lift borrowing costs higher than previously anticipated given the unexpectedly strong reading on jobs gains in January, Atlanta Federal Reserve Bank President Raphael Bostic told Bloomberg News on Monday.

-Futures now price in the Fed's target rate to peak at above 5.1% in June or July, as Fed officials had previously predicted, and then to decline to 4.83% in December, more than 30 basis points higher than befre last week's strong data.
+Futures now price in the Fed's target rate to peak at about 5.1% in June or July, and then to decline to 4.78% in December, some 30 basis points higher than before last week's strong data.
 FEDWATCH

 Turkey's lira TRYTOM=D3 hit fresh record lows after a powerful earthquake struck Turkey and Syria, killing more than 3,000 people.
 The currency sank after data last week showed a worrisome increase in monthly consumer inflation.

 "Without people fearing that they're going to lose their job, they don't really spend less.
-They don't change their behaviors enough to start bringing down inflation."
+They don't change their behaviors enough to start bringing down inflation," he said.

 The dollar had touched a three-week high of 132.90 against the lower-yielding yen JPY=EBS following reports the Japanese government had offered the job of central bank governor to current deputy Masayoshi Amamiya, viewed as less of a monetary policy hawk than his predecessor.